noahcherry/nice-shield-v1/README.md

 > A convention I like to do is to name the repo/module starting with `nice` to signify that this is a nice!view module.
 > e.g if I was creating displays with star art, I'd name it something like `nice-star-display` or something similar.

-### Fork

-Fork repo through github

-Then clone the repo to your local computer to start work

 ### Clone the repo(RECOMMENDED)
 ```
 git clone git@github.com:whoop-t/nice-shield-base.git your-repo-name